tatethurston/eslint-plugin-react-prefer-function-component/README.md

 Leaving the choice between class or function components up to the community is great, but generally within a codebase I want consistency: either we're writing class components and HoCs or we're using function components and hooks.
 Straddling the two adds unnecessary hurdles for sharing reusable logic.

-By default, class components that use `componentDidCatch` or `static getDerivedStateFromError` are enabled because there is currently no hook alternative for React.
-This is configurable via `allowComponentDidCatch` and `allowGetDerivedStateFromError`.
+By default, class components that use `componentDidCatch` or `static getDerivedStateFromError` are allowed because there is currently no hook alternative for React.
+This is configurable via `allowErrorBoundary`.

 This rule is intended to complement the [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) rule set.